newsdev/ai2html/README.md

   * Leading
   * Paragraph space before and after
   * Paragraph alignment
-    * This may not behave as expected for point text objects, as there are really no such things in html.
-If you really want to have different paragraph justification within a single text object, you should do it with an area text object.
     * The alignment of the first paragraph of a text object determines how it is placed in the html.
-If the first paragraph is left aligned, then on the web page the whole text object will be absolutely positioned from it’s left edge.
-If the first paragraph is right aligned, the text object will be positioned from it’s right edge.
+If the first paragraph is left aligned, then on the web page the text object’s div will be absolutely positioned from it’s left edge.
+If the first paragraph is right aligned, the div will be positioned from its right edge.
+If the first paragraph is centered, then the div will be positioned from its center.
+    * This is important because fonts are rendered slightly differently across browsers and operating systems.
+This means that in IE on a Windows machine, the font may be a bit larger than in Chrome on a Mac.
+So a label next to a city dot on a map end up too far away or overlapping the dot if you do not paragraph align the text relative to the dot.
+    * Setting more than one kind of paragraph alignment on a point text object cannot be translated into html, as there is really no such thing as a point text object in html.
+If you really want to have different paragraph alignments within a single text object, you should do it with an area text object.
   * Capitalization
   * Text color
   * Character tracking

-  * This is important because fonts are rendered slightly differently across browsers and operating systems.
-This means that in IE on a Windows machine, the font may be a bit larger than in Chrome on a Mac.
-So a label next to a city dot on a map end up too far away or overlapping the dot if you do not paragraph align the text relative to the dot.
+## Limitations

+* Because numbers get rounded to whole pixels by the web page when formatting text and positioning elements, the html version of a graphic will not line up exactly with its Illustrator version.
+Rounding differences are particularly compounded if you have blocks of text that span many lines and have fractional leading in Illustrator.
+* The script currently only sets one style per paragraph, so custom styled words or characters within a paragraph are ignored.
+Each paragraph’s style is determined by the middle character in the paragraph.
+* The script assumes that text always goes above the art.
+* Artboards should have unique names.
+* Paragraphs with full justification and center/left/right specified will just be “justified” in html.
+* If text is not hidden using the hide command, but rather is hidden because it is behind a mask, it will show up if it is within the artboard.
+* Labels in graph objects will be rendered as part of the image.
+(Something changed in newer versions of CC in the way text objects inside the graph object are handled.)
+If you want your chart labels to be shown as html, you will need to ungroup the chart.
+* In area text blocks, text that is hidden because it is overflowing the box will appear in the html output.
+A future version of the script may exclude that text (if I can figure out how to do it).